racker/rackspace-monitoring-poller/docs/two-phase-commits-of-checks.md

 reconciliation.

-`EleScheduler` avoids concurrent modifications of scheduled checks by consuming from an internal chan of `CheckPreparation` and only the routine waiting on that channel modifies the scheduled set.
+`EleScheduler` avoids concurrent modifications of scheduled checks by consuming from an internal chan of `ChecksPreparation` and only the routine waiting on that channel modifies the scheduled set.